aldyHelix/aldyHelix/README.md

 > Solving problem with bunch of code and a lot of bugs 🐞

-Software Engineer and focus in Back-end Development:
+Software Engineer and focus in Full stack Development:

-- 🔭  I’m currently working on a IT Company as a Backend Developer
+- 🔭  I’m currently working on a IT Company as a Talent Expertise Fullstack Developer
-- 🌱  I’m currently learning and deep in Laravel, Node JS and learn any programming language
+- 🌱  I’m currently learning and deep in Golang, Laravel, Node JS and learn any programming language
 - 🕴  ️I'm currently do freelence development & maintenance too
-- 🏋️ I'm currently built my own product
+- 🧑🏻‍💻  Fullstack busy monkey 🐒,

 ## My Play Ground

+- Golang
 - PHP
 - Python
 - Dart